-This pull-up plan is for all you fish out there.
+So you want to know how to do pull-ups and how to do a lot of them.
+This “How to Do Pull-Ups” plan is for all you fish out there.
 Perhaps you can relate.
 You flop under the bar like a hooked carp, until your chin accidentally clears it with one urgent, upward thrash.
-There is a better way to learn how to do pull-ups.
+There is a better way to learn how to get better at pull-ups.

 “The pull-up is a great exercise because it targets multiple muscle groups at once—back, biceps, abs, and forearms,” says Doug Sklar, a Spartan SGX trainer and owner of PhilanthroFIT in New York City.
 “Thus, it requires significant upper body, grip, and core strength.”